oddbird/oddsite/content/2017/02/09/generating-documentation-polyglot-projects.rst

   to do that.

-Generating code documentation for polyglot projects
+Generating Code Documentation for Polyglot Projects
 ===================================================

 At OddBird we believe that undocumented code is unfinished code.